ValveSoftware/Fossilize/README.md

 ## CLI

-The CLI currently has 3 tools available:
+The CLI currently has 3 tools available.
+These are found in `cli/` after build.

 ### `fossilize-replay`